 Try this salt, glue and watercolor paint process art activity for a super science and art project with gorgeous results.

-Salt, glue and watercolor paints process art activity
+Salt, glue and watercolor paint process art activity

 With process art, which is what my Art Spark course is all about, the emphasis is on the doing of the art, and we encourage our children to try out materials and techniques.
 We’re not so focused on the end result – although this salt/glue/paint combination does create gorgeous designs.
 Rather, we’re exploring the possibilities of the materials we’re using.
 It’s lots of fun!